-A ceremonial turnover of these materials was held on March 23, 2018 at DepEd Central Office, Pasig City.
+A ceremonial turnover of these materials was held on March 23, 2018 at the DepEd Central Office, Pasig City.

-The project brand EskweLA BAN sa Sigarilyo aims to increase public awareness of the bans stipulated in DepEd Order No. 48, s.
+EskweLA BAN sa Sigarilyo aims to increase public awareness of the bans stipulated in DepEd Order No. 48, s.
 2016 (DO 48, s.
-2016) or the Policy and Guidelines on Comprehensive Tobacco Control, and to build the capacity of schools, through their respective Child Protection Committees, to effectively take a stand against tobacco by implementing the strategies enumerated in the Order.
+2016) or the Policy and Guidelines on Comprehensive Tobacco Control.
+It also helps build the capacity of schools to effectively take a stand against tobacco by implementing the strategies enumerated in the Order.

 DO 48, s.
-2016 mandates the Child Protection Committee, which has already been set up in all schools since 2012 and chaired by the Principal, to monitor compliance with and report violations of various tobacco control policies.
+2016 mandates the Child Protection Committee, which has been set up in all schools since 2012 and chaired by the Principal.
+The committee monitors compliance with and reports violations of various tobacco control policies.

 This article originally appeared on the DepEd website with minor edits made by Edukasyon.ph.